ulricheck/gst-conan/doc/roadmap.md

 # Roadmap
 We have several items on our radar.

-## Create samples which consume the Conan packages
-Currently, we don't know whether our packages can be used properly.
-We don't have any sample code which pulls in the Conan packages being built here.

 ## Follow best practices for Conan
 We would like to follow the best practices for Conan.